calogica/calogica.com/_clients/wag-walking.md

 ---
 title: "Wag Walking, Inc."
-excerpt: "We worked with the Wag data services team on designing a logical data model for their data warehouse, using Kimball-style design principles."
+excerpt: "We worked with the Wag data services team on designing a logical data model for their data warehouse, using modernized Kimball-style design principles."
 header:
   # teaser: assets/clients/wag.jpg
 gallery: